Exclusive Interview with Pip Spence

 What is your philosophy for steering a company?

+Be clear on your priorities.
 Don’t sweat the small stuff.
-Give your management team the opportunity to iron their outcomes but be aware of what is happening in the organisation and make aure your people are okay.
+Give your management team the opportunity to own their outcomes but be aware of what is happening in the organisation and make sure your people are okay.
+Be visible.

 What kind of culture do you like to promote in your company?

 An open, transparent and collaborative culture is key.
-Not being overly defensive, so making sure there’s a just culture.
-If something doesn’t work and you do something wrong, you should be able to say you have done it so we learn from it rather than punish.
+Not being overly defensive, so making sure there’s a ‘just culture’.
+If something doesn’t work and you do something wrong, you should be able to learn from it rather than punish.

 What kind of transparency should a CEO exhibit?